 (performed by one nurse, patient can help)

-Usage: support and moving to the back of the chair (chair) of the patient, able to provide assistance.
+Usage: support and movement of the patient who is able to provide assistance.

-Usage: support and transfer of a patient able to provide assistance.
+Usage: support and movement of the patient who is able to provide assistance.

-Explain the procedure to the patient, make sure that he understands it and obtain his consent to the procedure.
+Explain the procedure to the patient, make sure he understands it and obtain his consent to perform it.

 Assess the patient's condition and environment.

-Stand on the side facing the patient with one leg next to his leg with the other– in front of his legs, locking his knees.
+Stand on the side facing the patient, place one leg next to his leg with the other– in front of his legs, fixing his knees.

-Place the thumbs of both hands behind the waistband of the patient's trousers (the patient's skirt), then grasp the clothing with all fingers (Fig. 5).
-(It is possible to put on the patient an additional wide belt).
+Place the thumbs of both hands behind the waistband of the patient’s trousers (patient’s skirt), then grasp the clothing with all fingers (Fig. 5).
+(An additional wide belt can be placed on the patient.)

 Make sure the belt is securely fastened.

-Ask the patient to support himself by putting his hands on your lower back or by wrapping your belt around you.
+Ask the patient to support himself by placing his hands on your lower back or holding your belt.

 8 Supporting the patient while walking